lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 To solve this problem we need to reduce the number of workers or increase the shared memory for the docker runtime.

-Lightly determines the number of CPU cores available and sets the number of workers to the same number.
+Lightly Worker determines the number of CPU cores available and sets the number of workers to the same number.
 If you have a machine with many cores but not so much memory (e.g. less than 2 GB of memory per core) it can happen that you run out of memory and you rather want to reduce